Is the CAT Fund still in existence?

 Why can't I bill my services to Medicare/Medicaid first, so I can conserve my CAT Fund benefits?

-Must an CAT Fund claimant incur a yearly deductible?
+Must a CAT Fund claimant incur a yearly deductible?

 A claimant does not have to incur a yearly deductible.